simeononsecurity/simeononsecurity.ch/content/articles/the-evolving-landcape-of-cybersecurity-threats/index.en.md

 The increase in technology adoption amplifies the need for **cybersecurity**.
 As businesses digitize their operations, they collect valuable data and information that can be exploited by **cybercriminals** to disrupt or undermine their operations.
 Cybersecurity is critical to maintain the **confidentiality, integrity, and availability** of an organization's systems and data.

-Moreover, cybersecurity is not only important for businesses but also for individuals.
+On top of that, cybersecurity is not only important for businesses but also for individuals.
 With the rise of **social media** and **online shopping**, personal data is increasingly being shared online. **Cybersecurity** ensures that this data is protected from theft and misuse by hackers.

 #### Key Factors Driving Cyber Threat Evolution